The capillary $L_p$-Minkowski problem: Proof of Theorem

 \subsection{Acknowledgment}

-X. M. was supported by the National Key R$\&$D Program of China 2020YFA0712800 and the Postdoctoral Fellowship Program of CPSF under Grant Number GZC20240052.
-L. W. was partially supported by CRM De Giorgi of Scuola Normale Superiore and PRIN Project 2022E9CF89 of the University of Pisa.
+X. M. was supported by the National Key R$\&$D Program of China 2020YFA0712800 and the Postdoctoral Fellowship Program of CPSF under Grant Number 2025T180843 and 2025M773082.
+L. W. was partially supported by CRM De Giorgi of Scuola Normale Superiore and PRIN project 2022E9CF89 of the University of Pisa.
+L.W. is a member of GNAMPA as part of INdAM.
 We wish to express sincere appreciation to Dr. Wei Wei for sharing a proof of Lemma 3.5.